Iran Air Flight 655

 The shootdown occurred during the Iran–Iraq War, which had been ongoing for nearly eight years.
 Vincennes had entered Iranian territorial waters after one of its helicopters drew warning fire from Iranian speedboats operating within Iranian territorial limits.
 The reason for the downing has been disputed between the governments of the two countries.

 According to the United States, Vincenness crew misidentified the aircraft as an F-14 Tomcat, a US-made fighter jet part of the Iranian inventory, despite it transmitting civilian identification codes.
-They assert that Vincennes and other warships repeatedly contacted the aircraft on both civilian and military air distress frequencies, but received no response.
+They assert that Vincennes and other warships repeatedly tried to contact the aircraft on both civilian and military air distress frequencies, but received no response.
 Bandar Abbas acted as a joint civil/military airport, and Flight 655 had departed behind schedule.
 The Iranian government maintains that the US recklessly shot down the aircraft, violating international law, after repeatedly provoking the Iranian forces.
 Some analysts blamed the overly aggressive attitude of Vincenness captain, William C. Rogers III, while others focused on more widespread issues and miscommunications on board.